wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 ---
 I was hungry to get into something new when Jekyll came up in my Twitter timeline.
 The idea of blogging using markdowns and static site generation sounded much more attractive than solutions requiring complicated setups, databases and expensive maintenance.
 I am documenting here the path I followed to get my first Jekyll blog.

-Hi everyone, my name is Wellington and I am a computer scientist and developer based in Malaga, Spain.
+Hi everyone, my name is Wellington and I am a computer scientist and developer based in Málaga, Spain.
 My expertise goes around programming, infrastructure, physics and maths.
 I love to get myself involved with new projects and I am constantly learning new things.

 ![Jekyll](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/001-jekyll-logo.png)

-I have been courting Jekyll for few weeks now and recently I decided to dedicate some time to get familiar with the framework.
-Jekyll is a static site generator wrote in Ruby and with full support for markdown language, turning the blogging experience much faster and easier.
+I have been looking at Jekyll for few weeks now and recently I decided to dedicate some time to get familiar with the framework.
+Jekyll is a static site generator wrote in Ruby and with full support for markdown, turning the blogging experience much faster and easier.

-Jekyll have unbeatable features that makes it much faster and secure than all other blogging frameworks out in the market.
+Jekyll have unbeatable features that makes it faster and more secure than all other blogging frameworks out in the market.

 * Site generation
 * HTML and CSS only
 * No Database required
 * Updated via Markdowns

-Jekyll is a static site generator, that means no need of interpreters, complicated servers or database to have your blog live, that represents a massive cut of costs in infrastructure, maintenance and security.
+That means no need of interpreters, complicated servers or database to have your blog live, that represents a massive cut of costs in infrastructure, maintenance and security.

-My starting point with Jekyll was to simply get a blog running, but after hours of research I realised that the framework is very useful for corporative websites looking to reduce costs from maintenance and infrastructure.
+My starting goal with Jekyll was to simply get a blog running, but after few hours of research I realised that the framework is very useful for corporative websites looking to reduce costs from maintenance and infrastructure.

-I will also mention about how easy it is to get started with Jekyll.
-It can be a little different in the beginning, mostly if you are already familiar with programming languages, the truth is that you won't need any programming skills to get a site up and running.
+It is easy to get started with Jekyll and you won't need any programming skills to get a site up and running.
 Jekyll is an awesome framework for front-end developers with experience in HTML, CSS and JavaScript.

 ### Getting started with Ruby

 ![Jekyll](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/002-ruby-logo.png)

-Jekyll is written in Ruby, an interpreted programming language used for science, AI, software and web development, where Ruby is very popular with the Framework Ruby on Rails.
+Jekyll is written in Ruby, an interpreted programming language used for science, AI, software and web development, Ruby is very popular with the Framework _Ruby on Rails_.

-To kick started with Jekyll the very first step is to download and install Ruby in your computer.
-You can find the latest version for your operational system on the [official Ruby's website](https://www.ruby-lang.org/).
+To start with Jekyll the very first step is to download and install Ruby in your computer.
+You can find the latest version for your operational system on the official [Ruby's website](https://www.ruby-lang.org/).

-[Click here](https://www.ruby-lang.org/en/downloads/) to download the latest version of Ruby for your operational system.
+**[Click here](https://www.ruby-lang.org/en/downloads/)** to download the latest version of Ruby for your operational system.

 ### Installing GEMs Bundle and Jekyll